cupid-ide/cupid/doc/howto.rst

 .. note::

-   Cupid's reverse engineering and validation engineer are based on static source code analysis.
+   Cupid's reverse engineering and validation engines are based on static source code analysis.
 The engine depends on an internal program database (Virtual Program Graph or VPG) provided by the Photran plugin for Eclipse.
    If a source file does not contain correct Fortran code, the internal